Last Updated on April 13, 2026

 Director’s salary

-Directors can pay themselves a salary through payroll, paying PAYE and employee national insurance.
+As a director, you can pay yourself a salary through payroll, and pay PAYE and employee national insurance.
 When you pay yourself as a company director:

-- You pay PAYE on your salary above your personal allowance and according to the tax bands.
+- You pay PAYE on your salary above your personal allowance, according to the tax bands.

-- The company will pay employer national insurance contributions of 15% on your salary over £5,000 a year or £416 a month (from April 2025).
+- The company pays employer national insurance contributions of 15% on your salary over £5,000 a year or £416 a month.
 This is an allowable expense, which reduces the corporation tax liability.

 Dividends